Blog / Machine learning

 How are you counting the cost of chargebacks?

-Calculating the cost of chargebacks might not sound especially complicated on the surface.
-Dig a little deeper though and there are several approaches which produce wildly different outcomes.
 The result of that is that you can have a different understanding of what fraud is costing you, and consequently take very different stances on the right risk thresholds for your business.

-Choose the wrong thresholds and you could wind up costing your company thousands or even millions of dollars.
-Here we run through three of the more common methods of counting the cost of chargebacks, and how they match up with the actual financial impact of a fraudulent transaction.
+Here, we run through three of the more common methods of counting the cost of chargebacks and how they match up with the actual financial impact of a fraudulent transaction.

-The order and goods method
+1. The order and goods chargeback cost calculation method

-Let’s get this one out the way first.
 You may come across fraud vendors scaremongering with talk of chargebacks costing you the order value, the cost of replacing goods, and the fee.
 Everything but the kitchen sink.
-But this is overstating the case somewhat.

-In the normal course of a sale you wouldn’t gain the payment and keep the goods too.
-You’d gain the payment in exchange for the goods.
 For a given genuine order, you always expect to “lose” the goods and their associated value.
 So to say that a chargeback has cost you both the lost payment and the goods starts to look on paper like double counting.

-At a stretch, there is a cannibalisation angle which justifies counting both the order and goods costs.
+At a stretch, there is a cannibalization angle which justifies counting both the order and goods costs.
 It’s conceivable that this fraudulent order has taken the place of a genuine order that would otherwise have happened.
-For example, the fraudster resells the goods to one of your regular customers off platform.
-Or the fraudulent order was from a normally genuine customer, committing friendly fraud on this occasion.

-The lost order method
+2. The lost order chargeback cost calculation method

-When I speak to fraud teams they often use the lost order method to calculate the costs.
-This focuses on the value of the lost order.
 The point of focus is that transient period in which the payment was banked before it was reversed.
 This could be 10, 30 or even 90 days, depending on your business.
-Essentially, this approach compares where you are now with where you were for a while after the order looked successful.

-This approach reflects some loss aversion bias.
-The order was in your grasp, and now it’s been taken away.
 At one point you were up, now you’re down.
 Let’s face it, no one likes having their sweets taken away from them!
 Still, this method is better than double counting.

 The lost order approach has the benefit of simplicity and lines up with general practice across departments.
 By focusing on topline order revenue, it can help align your fraud team’s numbers with those of your colleagues in other teams.